Fine-grained domain counting and percolation analysis in 2D lattice systems with linked-lists

-where $E_0$ is the ground state energy with twisted boundary condition.
+where $E_0$ is the ground-state energy with twisted boundary condition.

-For our studies on the statistics of the SF clusters in the BG phase, we choose the system size as $1000 \times 1000$.
+For our studies based on the statistics of the SF clusters in the BG phase, we choose the system size as $1000 \times 1000$.
 The order parameters $\delta n_{p,q}$ and $\rho_s$ are taken as ensemble average of 60 disorder realizations.
-Here, it is to be added that we observed finite-size effects for system sizes upto $200 \times 200$ that gave incorrect percolation transition point.
-The system size of $200 \times 200$ is, however, suitable for other studies like the determination of phase diagram, quench dynamics, etc.
+Here it is to be added that we observe finite-size effects for system sizes up to $100 \times 100$.
+We attribute this to the poor statistics as a result of fewer domains in a smaller system size.
+The remedy is to increase the number of domains by increasing the system size and improve the statistics.
+This reduces the sample to sample variation in the quantities like the correlation length.
+The system size of $100 \times 100$ is, however, suitable for other studies to probe properties which depend on the average or coarse grained measures like the determination of the phase diagram and quench dynamics.